 Before considering aspects of pedagogy, we need to begin with a statement of why our learners learn grammar and what the overall outcome of our teaching should be.
 This statement might run as follows: the overall purpose of learning grammar is to be able to express your own ideas in real situations in language that is as correct, meaningful and appropriate as possible.
 Let’s look at each of these in turn:

 It follows from the phrase ‘own ideas in real situations’ that if our grammar exercises consist solely of fill-in-the-gap, transformation, translation exercises etc., they do not provide learners with the opportunity to personalise grammar – that is to say, to use grammar to say what they think or feel – and to rehearse grammar in actual contexts.
 Teachers regularly complain that students are able to fill in the correct forms in gapped tests, but they do not use the same forms in their free production.
 If our goal is performance in real-life situations, we must make sure that the students practice grammar in such contexts.
-For this purpose, we need specific types of ‘communicative’ activities.
+For this purpose, we need specific types of ‘communicative’ activities – see for example, Ur 2009.

 ‘…correct, meaningful …’ The main purpose of all language use is to express meanings.
 Clearly, there is a close relationship between formal correctness and grammatical meaning.
 Some grammatical mistakes may even obscure the message or lead to misunderstandings.
 While traditional grammar has always paid attention to grammatical meaning, it has not given it the prominence that it is assigned in a communicative grammar approach, where grammatical meaning is at the centre of objective setting and activity design.